SteveBartmoss/SteveBartmoss/README.md

 💬 I’m looking to collaborate on GNU projects
 📚 Currently learning: NestJS
 💼 Full stack developer working on web applications
+🔭 I’m currently working on a applitation for busines or ecommerce

 <!--
 **SteveBartmoss/SteveBartmoss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.